Chia-Network/chia-docs/docs/cli-reference/vcs.md

 <details>
 <summary>Example</summary>

 A DID is required in order to mint a new VC.
-If the proof provider does not already have a DID, use the `did create` command to create one:
+If the proof provider does not already have a DID, use the `did create` command to create one.
+For example:

 ```bash
 chia wallet did create -f 2108245669 -n Provider_DID -m 0.0001